 |Harvard at the head of the Horn Fork Basin|

 While Mt.
 Harvard is one of the highest peaks in the state, like Elbert and Massive it requires little technical skill to climb other than a sturdy pair of legs and some grit to log the requisite miles.
-The standard climb on Harvard is a lengthy slog of some 14 miles and gains over 5,000', making it one of the more endurance-dependent 14ers around.
+The standard climb on Harvard is a lengthy slog of some 14 miles and gains over 5,000', making it one of the more endurance-dependent 14ers.

 Another salient feature on the Harvard-Columbia massif is the rugged connecting ridge between the two peaks.
-This serrated ridgeline can be skirted down low for those that want to limb both peaks in a day without the necessity of tackling the ridge proper, but taking on the true ridge provides a unique opportunity to experience of the most rugged and technical lines in the Sawatch Range.
+This serrated ridgeline can be skirted down low for those that want to climb both peaks in a day without the necessity of tackling the ridge proper, but taking on the true ridge provides a unique opportunity to experience of the most rugged and technical lines in the Sawatch Range.

 From nearby Buena Vista, find Crossman Ave in the heart of town and turn west (towards the mountains.
 After two miles, turn right onto CR 361 at a T intersection.
 Follow this for a mile to another T and follow signs onto CR 365 toward North Cottonwood Creek.
 Follow this for several miles on a dirt road (passable by passenger vehicles) to the trailhead just under 10,000'.

 |Lake in the Horn Fork Basin while climbing Harvard|

 This route is fairly straightforward and follows a consistent trail all the way to the summit.
 There is a bit of a steep summit cap at the very top that may entail very short bits of scrambling.
 Otherwise this route is mostly class 1.